plastic-labs/tutor-gpt/www/README.md

 ## Supabase

-### Supabase
+### Setup

-This project uses supabase for managing authentication and keeping track of stripe subscriptions.We recommend for testing and local development to use a local instance of supabase.
+This project uses supabase for managing authentication and keeping track of stripe subscriptions.
+We recommend for testing and local development to use a local instance of supabase.
 The supabase-cli is the best way to do this.

 Follow the [Supabase Documentation](https://supabase.com/docs/guides/cli/local-development) for more information.
 The project contains a `supabase/` folder that contains the scaffolding SQL migrations necessary for setting up the necessary tables.
 Once you have the supabase cli installed you can simply run the below command in the `tutor-gpt` folder and a local instance of Supabase will start up.